wheelercj/note-splitter/docs/note-splitter-overview.md

 Now we have a syntax tree.
 This data structure can simplify many operations such as splitting a file, merging multiple files, moving parts of a file around, etc.

-Parsing occurs in the constructor of the AST (abstract syntax tree) class, which is in [parser_.py](https://github.com/wheelercj/note-splitter/blob/main/note_splitter/parser_.py).
+Parsing occurs in the SyntaxTree constructor, which is in [parser_.py](https://github.com/wheelercj/note-splitter/blob/main/note_splitter/parser_.py).

 ## splitting